Hyundai Kona Hybrid SX2

 Too new for long-term data, but early signs are promising

-The SX2 Kona Hybrid addresses the biggest weakness of the previous generation by replacing the problematic dual-clutch transmission with a conventional 6-speed automatic.
-Early ownership data shows the main issues are software-related (camera warnings, infotainment glitches, 12V battery drain) rather than serious mechanical failures.
+The SX2 Kona Hybrid keeps the previous generation's 6-speed dual-clutch transmission but with refinements (revised bearings, lower-viscosity fluid) aimed at reducing the urban clutch judder that affected OS owners.
+Early ownership data so far points to software-related issues (camera warnings, infotainment glitches, 12V battery drain) rather than serious mechanical failures, but long-term DCT durability data is still limited because the car is new.
 The 1.6 GDi Smartstream engine is well-proven across the Hyundai-Kia group in hybrid applications.
 GDi carbon buildup remains an inherent long-term concern, but it develops slowly and is manageable with proper driving habits.
 The 5-year unlimited km warranty provides strong coverage for most used buyers.

 Buying a used Hyundai Kona?
 Check its history.